-99 Habits That Will Make You a Smarter Woman + FREE Printable List
+99 Habits That Make You Smarter + FREE Printable List

 Some people are so smart – it’s like they were born with a computer in their head!
-But all of the others have to learn things on their own.
+But most of us have to learn and figure out things on our own.

 Here’s a list of 99 habits that can help you to:

-99 Habits That Will Make You a Smarter Person
+99 Habits That Make You a Smarter Person

 1. Read books daily.

 3. Analyze your mistakes and learn from them.